Godfrey-Alimony/Todo-lists/README.md

 # Microverse Webpack Javascript

+A webpack app that load index.html from dist folder, Built with JavaScript,html.css.'

 > For the second Javascript milestone in building a todo website,

 > set up a new repository and prepare it for development using best practices (e.g. linters).